jlparkI/categorical_mixture/docs/installation.rst

   pip install multinomial_mixture

-which will try to use a C++ compiler on your machine.
+which will compile the package from source on your machine.
 If you encounter any errors, please report at the project github page.